-- 39. Member States should develop or encourage the development of general consumer education and information programmes, including information on the environmental impacts of consumer choices and behaviour and the possible implications, including benefits and costs, of changes in consumption, bearing in mind the cultural traditions of the people concerned.
-The aim of such programmes should be to enable people to act as discriminating consumers, capable of making an informed choice of goods and services, and conscious of their rights and responsibilities.
-In developing such programmes, special attention should be given to the needs of disadvantaged consumers, in both rural and urban areas, including low-income consumers and those with low or non-existent literacy levels.
-Consumer groups, business and other relevant organizations of civil society should be involved in these educational efforts. - 40.
-Consumer education should, where appropriate, become an integral part of the basic curriculum of the educational system, preferably as a component of existing subjects. - 41.
-Consumer education and information programmes should cover such important aspects of consumer protection as the following: - (a) Health, nutrition, prevention of food-borne diseases and food adulteration; - (b) Product hazards; - (c) Product labelling; - (d) Relevant legislation, how to obtain redress, and agencies and organizations for consumer protection; - (e) Information on weights and measures, prices, quality, credit conditions and availability of basic necessities: - (f) Environmental protection; - (g) Efficient use of materials, energy and water; and - (h) Access to knowledge. - 42.
-Member States should encourage consumer organizations and other interested groups, including the media, to undertake education and information programmes, including on the environmental impacts of consumption patterns and on the possible implications, including benefits and costs, of changes in consumption, particularly for the benefit of low-income consumer groups in rural and urban areas. - 43.
+39. Member States should develop or encourage the development of general consumer education

+Consumer groups, business and other relevant organizations of civil society should be involved in these educational efforts. (these clauses in Green colour which existed in UNGCP - 1999 are dropped in the present Draft Resolution.
+We seek restoration of the same.)

+- 40. Consumer education should, where appropriate, become an integral part of the basic curriculum of the educational system, preferably as a component of existing subjects. - 41.
+Consumer education and information programmes should cover such important aspects of consumer protection as the following: - (a) Health, nutrition, prevention of food-borne diseases and food adulteration; - (b) Product hazards; - (c) Product labelling; - (d) Relevant legislation, how to obtain redress, and agencies and organizations for consumer protection; - (e) Information on weights and measures, prices, quality, credit conditions and availability of basic necessities; and - (f) As appropriate, pollution and environment. - (g) Access to knowledge - (h) Efficient use of materials, energy and water (this clause which existed in UNGCP 1999 as subclause g, is dropped in the present Draft Resolution.
+We seek restoration of the same.) - 42.
+Member States should encourage consumer organizations and other interested groups, including the media, to undertake education and information programmes, including on the environmental impacts of consumption patterns and on the possible implication, including benefits and costs of changes in consumption, particularly for the benefit of low-income consumer groups in rural and urban areas. (this clause which existed in UNGCP 1999 is dropped in the present Draft Resolution.
+We seek restoration of the same.) - 43.
 Business should, where appropriate, undertake or participate in factual and relevant consumer education and information programmes. - 44.
 Bearing in mind the need to reach rural consumers and illiterate consumers, Member States should, as appropriate, develop or encourage the development of consumer information programmes in the mass media, or through delivery channels that reach such consumers.

-45. Member States should organize or encourage training programmes or other resources for educators, mass media professionals and consumer advisers, to enable them to participate in carrying out consumer information and education programmes.
+45. Member States should organize or encourage training programmes or other resources for educators, mass media professionals and consumer advisers, to enable them to participate in carrying out consumer information and education programmes.13